iCAS-Lab/edge-devices/jetson/README.md

 2. If applicable, ensure that you have jumped the "DC Barrel Jack" jumper on your Jetson Nano board to allow the Jetson Nano to use the DC power supply.

+3. If applicable, insert a microSD card into the microSD card slot located under the daughter board under the headsink.

+4. Connect the Jetson Nano to a monitor.

+5. Connect a keyboard and mouse to the Jetson Nano.

-3. While keeping the `GND` and `FC REC` pins jumped, power on the device by connecting the micro-USB to USB-A port to your computer AND connecting the power supply to the barrel jack on the Jetson Nano.
+6. While keeping the `GND` and `FC REC` pins jumped, power on the device by connecting the micro-USB to USB-A port to your computer AND connecting the power supply to the barrel jack on the Jetson Nano.

-4. Run the `lsusb` command inside your Linux terminal and you should see output similar to:
+7. Run the `lsusb` command inside your Linux terminal and you should see output similar to:

 ```
 Bus 001 Device 061: ID 0955:7020 NVIDIA Corp.
 APX